Housing Works

 Housing Works is a New York City-based non-profit fighting AIDS and homelessness.
 The charity is well known for its entrepreneurial businesses including a chain of thrift shops, which supports efforts to end AIDS and homelessness where they are based.
 They are also known for their social justice activism.
 As of March 2017, the organization has served 30,000 clients.

 In 1990, four members of the AIDS activist group ACT UP—Keith Cylar, Charles King, Eric Sawyer and Virginia Shubert—decided to dedicate themselves to serving one of New York City’s then-most neglected populations: the tens of thousands of homeless men, women, and children in the city living with HIV and AIDS.
+The artist Rhonda Roland Shearer, with the businessman H. Joseph Allen, contributed $100,000 in seed funding to launch the concept out of what was then Shearer's art studio.
 The activists called their new group Housing Works because they believed that stable housing was the key to helping HIV-positive people live healthy and fulfilling lives and to prevent the further spread of the virus.

 Operations

-The organization runs a chain of thrift shops and a bookstore cafe as social enterprises to support their work and lower dependence on grants and donations.
+The organization runs a chain of thrift shops, a bookstore café, and a dispensary as social enterprises to support their work and lower dependence on grants and donations.
 They also provide health care, advocacy, job training, reentry services, harm reduction services including syringe exchange services, medication for opioid use disorder, mental health counseling, adult day health care, and legal aid support.
 The group has satellite offices in Albany, New York, Brooklyn, New York, Haiti, Puerto Rico, and New Orleans.